 Exploring these options began in the City Council's Affordable Housing Advisory Committee, which sought input through six months of intensive interviews with nonprofits and developers.
 There was a lot of discussion at the neighborhood and the City Council level before the changes were enacted.
 Our community actively engages in local government and participates regularly in the plans that will shape Asheville's future.

-5. What other community programs does Asheville have that other communities should know about and possibility replicate?
+5. What other community programs does Asheville have that other communities should know about and possibly replicate?

 The city recently concluded its 123 Graffiti Free initiative, which was an 18-month-long campaign to discourage graffiti.
 We provided financial assistance to property owners to get this vandalism — and that's what graffiti is — addressed promptly.
 Our police force has vigorously gone after offenders, and we had 638 requests to assist with graffiti clean up to the tune of $84,500, which was money well spent to enhance our community.